RECAPEM

 Step 2: Initial resuscitation

-The fundamental concept in appropriate treatment of patients with DKA is that the issue with diabetes ketoacidosis is not hyperglycemia by itself, rather is an excess ketone body production due to low level of circulating insulin.
-Therefore the cornerstone of treatment is reducing ketone production via insulin and not the correction of hyperglycemia.
+⭐️The fundamental concept of treating DKA is that the issue with diabetes ketoacidosis is not hyperglycemia by itself, but rather an excess ketone body production due to a low level of circulating insulin.
+Therefore the cornerstone of treatment is reducing ketone production by insulin and not the correction of hyperglycemia.

 • For young DKA patients with normal cardiorenal function, if the HR is >100 bpm then they probably need more fluid.